-Instead of having a dressing table, I have a full length mirror from IKEA (below) that I share with my husband.
+Instead of having a dressing table, I have a full-length mirror from IKEA (below).

 I also a small drawer where I basically keep my beauty products/cosmetics/hair dryer in the first drawer.
 And, in the second drawer, I keep all the bags that I own.